 More on Wonder School

-Wonder School is a half-day program which meets Monday through Wednesday at The Childhood League Center and Thursday at Columbus Museum of Art.
+Wonder School is a half-day program which meets at both The Childhood League Center and the Columbus Museum of Art.
 Wonder School is taught by faculty from the Columbus State Community College (CSCC) Early Childhood Development and Education program and CMA’s Lead Teaching Artist and Young Child Coordinator, Cat Lynch.
 As a lab school, Wonder School will also feature student-teachers from the CSCC Early Childhood Development and Education practicum program.

 To be eligible for enrollment, children must be: